lubuntu-team/manual/source/D/upgrading.rst

 Upgrading with command line
 ---------------------------
 The first step will be to ensure your system is up to date.
 This can be done by entering the following command into the terminal.
 If prompted, enter your password.
+Another way updating is running the graphical updater from :menuselection:`Prefrneces --> Apply Full Upgrade`.

 .. code::